 The cost of housing and rent prices are out of control, many people are living paycheck-to-paycheck struggling to afford basic living in our neighborhoods, and yet the minimum wage here in Fairway is still stuck at $7.25 an hour (the federal rate that has not changed in over 15 years despite inflation!).
 This is because Kansas state law adheres to the federal standard for minimum wage and prohibits municipalities from establishing minimum wage rates that differ from the state or federal standards.

 Rent control is also illegal in Kansas, meaning cities and counties cannot set limits on the amount landlords charge renters to live in their homes, even if it is exorbitantly high.
-But if enough city governments take action anyway it can show a demand for the state law to change, which is why I plan to introduce rent control and increased minimum wage ordinances in Fairway as "trigger laws" which will encourage the state legislation to be amended in favor of working-class citizens and become immediately enforceable as soon as it does.
-In the meantime I will strive to enact an assistance program for Fairway renters implemented through property tax.
+But if enough municipal governments take action anyway it can show a demand for the state law to change, which is why I plan to introduce rent control and increased minimum wage ordinances in Fairway as "trigger laws" which will encourage the state legislation to be amended in favor of working-class citizens and become immediately enforceable as soon as it does.
+In the meantime I will strive to enact an assistance program to ease the burden on Fairway renters and homeowners, implemented using the money already collected by property tax.

 Sustainability